OpenAgentsInc/v2/knowledge/database.md

    - Regularly test database operations, especially after schema changes.
    - Implement integration tests for database operations.

+## Database Indexing and Optimization

+1. **Indexing**:
+   - Add indexes to columns that are frequently used in WHERE clauses, JOIN conditions, and ORDER BY clauses.
+   - Commonly indexed columns include primary keys, foreign keys, and columns used in search queries.

+2. **Query Optimization**:
+   - Analyze and optimize slow queries using the `EXPLAIN` command to understand the query execution plan.
+   - Avoid using SELECT *; specify only the columns needed.

+3. **Vacuuming and Analyzing**:
+   - Regularly run the `VACUUM` and `ANALYZE` commands to maintain database performance and update statistics for the query planner.

+4. **Connection Pooling**:
+   - Use connection pooling to manage database connections efficiently and reduce the overhead of establishing new connections.

+5. **Partitioning**:
+   - Consider partitioning large tables to improve query performance and manageability.

 By following these lessons and best practices, you can avoid common pitfalls and maintain a robust database interaction layer in your application.